Orwell Astronomical Society (Ipswich)

 2020

-Eventually, during the Christmas holidays 2019-20, it proved possible to find an opportunity to remove the OG of the Tomline Refractor and Martin Cook then cleaned it.
-The LH image below shows the lenses of the OG immediately after cleaning: note the clarity of text of the Radio Times visible through the glass!
-Subsequently, on 29 January 2020 [2024b], Alan Smith and Andy Gibbs refitted the OG to the Tomline Refractor.
-The middle image shows the OG being unpacked in the observatory, immediately prior to refitting.
-Unfortunately, on refitting, the OG misted almost immediately [2020b] (see RH image), so the de-humidifier was again pressed into operation.
+Following cleaning of the OG in December 2019, on 29 January 2020 [2024b], Alan Smith and Andy Gibbs refitted the OG to the Tomline Refractor.
+Figure 34 shows the OG being unpacked in the observatory, immediately prior to refitting.
+Unfortunately, on refitting, the OG misted almost immediately [2020b] (see figure 35), so the de-humidifier was again pressed into operation.

 The Trustees report to the 2020 AGM [2020a] noted that the OG of the Tomline Refractor had recently been reinstalled and was already suffering from damp.

 Progress on the DIY "push-to" system had slowed considerably due to a change in circumstances of Adam.
-Partly in response, Martin followed posts on the Cloudy Nights astronomy forum by Speo (forum username), who had developed a system like Adam’s and was hoping for commercial sales.
+Partly in response, Martin began following posts on the Cloudy Nights astronomy forum by Speo (forum username), who had developed a system like Adam’s and was hoping for commercial sales.

 2021